-The Double Hunter is typically a larger pocket watch, usually containing a mechanical movewment.
-The watch will have a skeleton dial eneabling the user to see the workings around the watch hands.
+The Double Hunter is typically a larger pocket watch, usually containing a mechanical movement.
+The watch will have a skeleton dial enabling the user to see the workings around the watch hands.
 Once the back cover is opened the movement is also visible through a large viewing window, although this can sometimes feature a heartbeat window instead.
 The double hunter has grown a more popular pocket watch style with its larger dials and visible skeleton movements.
 The double hunter can also be opened on both sides allowing it to stand as a desk clock.

 Front And Back Cover With Window

 The Double Half Hunter has all the luxurious features of the double hunter with the added bonus of a viewing window on the front.
 Much like the half hunter, this allows the user to read the time easily without opening the watch.
 A double hunter may also have a viewing window or heartbeat window on the back case, giving the watch a more elegant design.